Christa Campbell

-Christa Campbell (born December 7, 1972) is an American actress and producer.
+Christa Campbell is an American actress and producer.
 Campbell is best known for her roles in 2001 Maniacs, Mozart and the Whale, Lonely Hearts, The Wicker Man, Cleaner, Day of the Dead, Lies & Illusions, The Mechanic, Drive Angry, Straight A's, The Big Wedding, and The Iceman.

 In 2011, Campbell partnered up with producer Lati Grobman to form Campbell-Grobman Films, which has produced numerous films such as Texas Chainsaw 3D, Straight A's, and The Iceman.

 Campbell-Grobman Films

 Founded by executives Campbell and Lati Grobman, Campbell-Grobman Films has produced seven films, including Texas Chainsaw 3D and The Iceman, starring Michael Shannon and Winona Ryder.
 Campbell and Grobman work within various genres, including horror, romantic comedy, action, and documentary.
-At the WorldFest-Houston film festival, their documentary The Resort won the Special Jury Award.